ABernard27/Adam-Method/README.md

 ### MNIST

 The first one is the unavoidable dataset `MNIST`.
 We used the negativ log-likelihood of the multinomial as the objectiv function.
-The number of batch is 128 and we choose
+The batch size is 128.